qiz-li/lovelace-soft-ui/README.md

 * [**Button Card**](https://github.com/custom-cards/button-card), by **@RomRider**
 * [**Card Mod**](https://github.com/thomasloven/lovelace-card-mod), by **@thomasloven**

-The code below will setup five button cards horizontally (like the picture).
+This card is five buttons lined up horizontally (like the picture).
 When the state of the entity is 'on', the button will be depressed.
 When the entity is 'off' it will be released (like normal).

 Add the following: